spotlightpa/poor-richard/content/news/2026-03-26-VBCHESCRESIGN0326.md

 +++
 authors = ["Carter Walker"]
-blurb = "Karen Barsoum had faced criticism in recent months for her management of the department and a printing error that affected thousands of voters in the 2025 election." byline = "Carter Walker of Votebeat" description = "Barsoum had faced criticism after a pollbook printing error in 2025 and accusations of a hostile work environment." draft = false
+blurb = "Barsoum faced criticism in recent months for her management of the department and a printing error that affected thousands of voters in the 2025 election." byline = "Carter Walker of Votebeat" description = "Barsoum had faced criticism after a pollbook printing error in 2025 and accusations of a hostile work environment." draft = false